 2023 is coming and you sure have big plans for your finances.
 You definitely want to make more money than you are making in 2022, probably it’s the year you want to make that investment you have been eyeing and most likely you want to save more, reduce wastage and by all means make big steps towards financial security.

 A digital savings account is something to consider as part of this plan if you do not have one already.

 Below are some scenarios that would make for good reasons to open a digital savings account in 2023.
 Note these are in no way exhaustive.

 Tell us in the comments, do you think a digital savings account is the right choice for your savings needs in 2023?

-Check out the Absa Digital Savings Account here to learn more about this new service from Absa Bank Kenya and see if it is a good fit for you.
+Check Out the Absa Digital Savings Account Interest Calculator Here to learn more about this new service from Absa Bank Kenya and see if it is a good fit for you.